Cavalier-Smith's system of classification: Six kingdoms models

 Eukaryotes are divided into two major groups: Unikont and Bikont.
 Uniciliates are cells with only one flagellum and unikonts are descended from uniciliates.
 Unikont cells often have only one centriole as well.
 Biciliate cells have two flagella and bikonts are descended from biciliates.
 Biciliates undergo ciliary transformation by converting a younger anterior flagellum into a dissimilar older posterior flagellum.
 Animals and fungi are unikonts while plants and chromists are bikonts.
 Some protozoa are unikonts while others are bikonts.

-The Bacteria (= prokaryotes) are subdivided into Eubacteria and Archaebacteria.
+The Bacteria (= prokaryotes) are subdivided into Negibacteria (Gram-negatives) and Unibacteria (Gram-positives and Archaebacteria).
 According to Cavalier-Smith, Eubacteria is the oldest group of terrestrial organisms still living.
 He classifies the groups which he believes are younger (archaebacteria and eukaryotes) as Neomura.

 The 1998 model

 Kingdom Animalia

 In 1993, Cavalier-Smith classified Myxozoa as a protozoan parvkingdom.
 By 1998, he had reclassified it as an animal subkingdom.
 Myxozoa contains three phyla, Myxosporidia, Haplosporidia, and Paramyxia, which were reclassified as animals along with Myxozoa.
 Likewise, Cavalier-Smith reclassified the protozoan phylum Mesozoa as an animal subkingdom.

 In his 1998 scheme, the animal kingdom was divided into four subkingdoms: